Amityaron/Lab-2-Elections-and-RNA-sequencing/README.md

 **Part 3 exploratory analysis of RNA seq data with Shiny apps:** <br />
 Apply PCA and K-mean on the data set 'gtex' that contains Gene Expression estimates collected by the Genotype-Tissue Expression (gtex- portal.org)..<br />
-Each row signes a gene, and every column a tissue type (e.g. Heart, Exposed Skin, Unexposed Skin)..<br />
+Each row sign a gene, and every column a tissue type (e.g. Heart, Exposed Skin, Unexposed Skin).<br />
 The value measures the median expression level of the gene across multiple samples of the same tissue..<br />
 Values are positive, with zero meaning there is no indication of the gene in the tissue.<br />
 <br />